miladgolchinpour/Travelio/README.md

 # Travelio
 Travel guide app using Firebase database and Auth Services\
 Easily checkout places and see traveler reviews and image gallery\
-I focused on working with database in this project\
+I focused on working with database and json files in this project\
 Alert: Application need iOS 15 to run and

 - **All of the code is for example and application isn't created for real usage**